skalenetwork/documentation/validators/register-validator-node.md

 2. If you have any issues you can save the logs using `skale logs dump` command.
 It's also useful to check logs from node-cli `skale cli logs` from docker plugin `/var/log/docker-lvmpy/lvmpy.log` if there are any issues.

-3. This pre-release Validator and Node software is insecure.
-As such, the only tokens running on this early phase Validator net are  _test tokens only_.
-SKALE will release a more secure system prior to later Validator Devnet releases.
 ‍

 If you have any concerns or questions, please do not hesitate to reach out to SKALE Team leads on [discord](http://skale.chat/).